proventa/aws-postgresql-demo/docs/blog-Coordinated_OS_Updates.md

 slots = 1
 ```

 The `status` section configures the status service, which is used to check the status of the machine.
-This endpoint will be useful for the monitoring the airlock status with the help of Prometheus and Grafana.
+This endpoint will be useful for monitoring the airlock status with the help of Prometheus and Grafana.

 The `service` section configures the main service, which is used to coordinate the OS updates.
 In this endpoint `Zincati` will send a FleetLock request to check if the machine can be rebooted for an update.
 FleetLock protocol is a request-response protocol based on HTTP, with which Zincati can request a lock for rebooting the machine.
 The response will be either `OK` or `BUSY`.
 If the response is `OK`, then the machine can be rebooted.
 If the response is `BUSY`, then the machine cannot be rebooted.